Phrogz/visual-scxml-editor/docs/architecture.md

      * **[`mutable.css`](resources/theme.css)** holds styles to be modified by script at runtime
    * Programmatically, [`scxmleditor.js`](resources/scxmleditor.js) is the only script loaded directly by the HTML; that library then imports other modules.
 Responsibilities by file:
+     * **[`scxmleditor.js`](resources/scxmleditor.js)** is the glue that pulls everything together:
+       * creates the SCXMLDocument and VisualEditor and hooks them together
+       * populates the Inspector when states/transitions are selected, and feeds changes to the SCXMLDoc
+       * passes selection information back to the `EditorPanel`, to show selection in the text editor
      * **[`scxmldom.js`](resources/scxmldom.js)** creates an in-memory representation of the SCXML document as an [`XMLDocument`](https://developer.mozilla.org/en-US/docs/Web/API/XMLDocument), except that the document and DOM elements in the tree are given additional functionality